twisty/wp-skeleton/README.md

 [wp-cli](http://wp-cli.org/) is available at `./vendor/bin/wp` ready to start wrangling Wordpress.

-It is set up to use `./htdocs/wordpress/` as the Wordpress location.

-For example: run `./vendor/bin/wp core download` to download the latest Wordpress and (if using Vagrant) go to [http://localhost:8888/wordpress/](http://localhost:8888/wordpress/) to view.
+For example: start Vagrant, then run `./setup-wordpress.sh`.
+This will:

+* Download the latest Wordpress.
+* Add a default “author” user.
+* Scaffold some dummy posts.
+* Install some useful development plugins.

+Wordpress will be installed to `./htdocs/wordpress/` and viewable at [http://localhost:8888/wordpress/](http://localhost:8888/wordpress/).